margaretmf/margaretmf.github.io/index.md

 * Daily, I work to appreciate how Christian Science inspires my work, all Christian faiths, other religions, and the work done in the medical world.
 * Daily, I work to appreciate my family.
 * Daily, I work to learn an English vocabulary word and a Spanish vocabulary word.
+* Daily, I work to appreciate the names of people I meet.
+* Daily, I learn not to retaliate when hurt.

 ## Work Environment ##
 In previous work, I have worked with various types of supervisors.